dataledgerlabs/TxGuard/README.md

 ## <span style="color:#124C89">Phase 1: Incubation (8–12 Months)</span>

-**TxGuard’s Phase 1 (Incubation)** functionality is structured around four core components—**Collection**, **Curation**, **Descriptive Analytics Engine**, and **Exposure**.
+**TxGuard’s Phase 1 (Incubation)** functionality is structured around four core components including **Collection**, **Curation**, **Descriptive Analytics Engine**, and **Exposure**.
 These modules are designed to establish a strong foundation for Qubic tick data processing and analytics, enabling financial institutions to derive actionable insights for compliance, fraud detection, and market intelligence.

 - **Collection**
-  Ingests raw Qubic tick data—including transaction logs, tick headers, and metadata—via a Qubic Archive, and stores it for processing.
+  Ingests raw Qubic tick data, including transaction logs, tick headers, and metadata—via a Qubic Archive, and stores it for processing.
 - **Data Curation**
   Cleans, enriches, and unifies incoming tick data formats.
 Applies semantic enhancements to support advanced querying and pattern recognition.
 - **Descriptive Analytics Engine**
   Processes curated data to generate key metrics and behavioral patterns relevant to use cases such as transaction monitoring, risk analysis, and customer profiling.
 - **Exposure**
-  Develops and configures MCPs (Multi-Component Pipelines) and intelligent agents capable of interpreting and responding to user queries in natural language.
+  Develops and configures MCPs (Model Context Protocol) and intelligent agents capable of interpreting and responding to user queries in natural language.
 Rather than building a traditional user-facing frontend, the system will leverage the interface of the integrated Large Language Model (LLM) to enable direct querying of the platform’s database.
 This approach provides immediate utility while keeping the focus on core intelligence and data capabilities.

 These components work cohesively to deliver reliable, explainable, and structured financial intelligence from decentralized blockchain data.